 When stressed, crocodile skinks often play dead; they will very rarely bite or show aggressive behavior.

 They may step up onto your hand if you offer food, making them less afraid of your hand.

 Positioning their enclosure closer to your eye level can also help the skinks feel more comfortable with you over time.

 You shouldn’t expect to be able to handle them like a bearded dragon.
 They will likely only ever tolerate handling with the promise of a treat.

 This short section will cover some basic questions you may have about red-eyed crocodile skinks.
 If you don’t see your question answered here, feel free to ask in the comments below.

 Red-Eyed Crocodile Skink Lifespan

-Red eyed crocodile skinks can live up to 8-10 years.
-The exact age these animals can live isn’t quite established, but this is what is commonly reported in capcivity.
+Red-eyed crocodile skinks can live up to 8-10 years.
+The exact age these animals can live isn’t quite established, but this is what is commonly reported in captivity.

 Captive-bred animals that have been selected to be more tolerant of humans may live longer in the future.